 Information, instruction, education, and/or training are important to preventing workplace harassment.

-The Occupational Health and Safety Act (as of June 15, 2010) requires that all workers, including managers and supervisors, receive information and instruction on the contents of the policy and program regarding workplace harassment, including the complaint and investigation processes.
+The Occupational Health and Safety Act requires that all workers, including managers and supervisors, receive information and instruction on the contents of the policy and program regarding workplace harassment, including the complaint and investigation processes.